Bithao (BHAO) Price Reaches $0.25 on Major Exchanges

 According to CryptoCompare, “BitHAO was initiated to change the rather restricted global market environment into a much more efficient and convenient one.
 In order to accomplish this, BitHAO is designed to start three businesses – ZZ Talk app, World Pay, and World Mall. “

-It is usually not possible to purchase alternative cryptocurrencies such as Bithao directly using US dollars.
-Investors seeking to trade Bithao should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Bithao using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as Bithao directly using U.S. dollars.
+Investors seeking to trade Bithao should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Bithao using one of the exchanges listed above.

 Receive News & Updates for Bithao Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Bithao and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.